nel349/zkSalaria/docs/technical/AUDITOR_IMPLEMENTATION_COMPLETE.md

 4. **Incentive for honesty** (reputation system)
 5. **Upgrade path** (can add Bulletproofs later)

 The contract is ready for compilation testing.
-Once tests pass, the next step is API integration.
+Once tests pass, the next step is API integration and auditor dashboard implementation.